Financial Aid, education is within your reach

 With a little help, the cost of a college education is more affordable than you think.
 A majority of Central Penn students receive some form of financial assistance, including grants, scholarships or loans.

-Central Penn’s financial aid team will identify which scholarships and grants you may qualify for and even guide you through the process of applying for loans.
-Regardless of your financial status, our team will help qualifying students explore resources and secure funding for your education.
+Central Penn’s financial aid team will identify which scholarships and grants you may qualify for and will guide you through the process of applying for loans.
+Regardless of your financial status, our team will help you explore resources and secure funding for your education.

 85% of Central Penn’s faculty and staff donate a portion of their pay to student scholarships.

 Let us walk you through the financial aid process step by step.
 Our financial aid process is simple and only consists of three steps!